12 Things To Tell Yourself When You Think You’re Not Good Enough

 So don’t forget, you are enough just as you are.
 Self-love will become easier every time you remind yourself about this list.
 And no, it is not easier said than done.
 Self-love takes practice.
 YOU ARE GOOD ENOUGH.
 YOU ARE WORTHY.

-You can purchase Heidi’s book Roots and Tendrils at Amazon.
+You can purchase Heidi’s book Roots and Tendrils through her publisher or Amazon.
 It’s a poetic journey through the highs and lows of all that love brings.

 Related Articles: How to Stop Judging Yourself and Others and Live a Life of Acceptance